Kenneth M. Trujillo-Jamison

 Kenneth has been selected to The National Black Lawyers Top 40 Under 40 List and has also received the following recognitions:

-Willenken Wins Critical Liability Phase of High-Profile Lupron Supply Shortage Trial in Delaware Chancery Court
+Willenken Wins Extraordinary $448+ Million Trial Verdict in Delaware Chancery Court

 Biography

 Kenneth also has deep experience litigating entertainment matters.
-Kenneth is currently defending Disney and Pixar in a copyright infringement case involving the film “Moana,” and a prominent portrait photographer in a right-of-publicity case brought by the rapper Jay-Z. He also helped convince two other district court judges to dismiss on the pleadings copyright infringement claims involving motion pictures, ending those matters before discovery.
+For example, Kenneth was part of a team that achieved a total defense verdict for Disney and Pixar in a copyright infringement case involving the film “Moana.”
+He also represented a prominent portrait photographer in a right-of-publicity case brought by the rapper Jay-Z. And Kenneth has convinced judges in numerous cases across the country to dismiss on the pleadings copyright infringement claims involving motion pictures, ending those matters before discovery.

-Kenneth also is experienced defending technology companies in litigation.
-For example, he successfully obtained dismissal on Communications Decency Act grounds of an action seeking to hold a social media company liable for claims arising from the suspension of a user from its platform.
+Kenneth also is experienced defending technology companies in litigation about users and user-generated content posted on their platforms.
+He has obtained dismissal, on Communications Decency Act grounds, of several cases seeking to hold a prominent social media company liable for claims arising from the suspension of users from its platform.

 Kenneth also has experience in consumer class actions.
 He has, for example, represented Procter & Gamble in a dispute involving claims of unfair and deceptive labelling for a popular body wash product, and Mattel and Fisher-Price in false advertising cases involving a popular infant product.
 Kenneth also has experience counseling Southern California Gas Company on regulatory issues before the California Public Utilities Commission.

 Kenneth is also active in promoting diversity, equity, and inclusion in the legal community.
-He is the Chair of the California Minority Counsel Program’s Ambassadors Council, and served on the California Minority Counsel Program’s 2019 Annual Business Conference Planning Committee.
-Finally, Kenneth is also a 2022 Fellow and a 2018 Pathfinder in the Leadership Council on Legal Diversity program.
+He is a member of the Board of Directors of the California Minority Counsel Program (CMCP) and the past Chair of CMCP’s Ambassadors Council.
+He also served on CMCP’s 2019 Annual Business Conference Planning Committee.
+Finally, Kenneth was also a 2022 Fellow and a 2018 Pathfinder in the Leadership Council on Legal Diversity program.

 Prior to joining Willenken, Kenneth practiced at Munger, Tolles & Olson LLP.
 He also served as a law clerk for The Honorable Judge Paul J. Watford of the U.S. Court of Appeals for the Ninth Circuit.
 In his time away from the law, Kenneth enjoys listening to podcasts and spending time with his wife and his two young children.